tungolra/react-node-courses/Advanced_NodeJS_Pt1/notes.md

     - no mark sweep lines
     - using 41mb of memory
 - readstreams read bits of data one chunk at a time, writestreams write data one chunk at a time
+- backpressure: pushing too much data into stream
+- high Water Mark: create a sufficiently sized hose to pump data in
 ## Ch 3: HTTP Streaming